 Number pages (bottom-center) consecutively; the first author’s last name should appear on each page.
 The source of cells utilized (species, sex, strain, race, age of donor, whether primary or established) should be clearly indicated.
 The source of reagents should be stated (name, city, and state within parentheses) when first cited.
 Publication of results is based on the principle that results must be verifiable.
 Authors must expect to make unique reagents available to qualified investigators either directly or through a recognized distributor.
 The text should be clear and concise, conforming to accepted standards of English style and usage.
 Unfamiliar or new terms should be defined when first used (see section on Abbreviations, Symbols, and Terminology below).
 Jargon, clichés, and laboratory slang should not be used.

-About the Authors: After you have uploaded all the figure files in the illustration section, please upload a recent passport style photo (front face shot) of each author.
+About the Authors: After you have uploaded all the figure files in the illustration section, please upload a recent passport style photo (front face shot) of the author to whom correspondence will be addressed.
 Mark filenames with the name of the person.
 In the main manuscript, after you have listed all the figure legends, include a segment titled “About the Authors,” In this section (not to exceed 200 words), say a few words about the current position of each author.
 Emphasize on the first and last author.

 Author Disclosure and Ghostwriting Statement